 - If a person can read down to the small letters on the line marked 20 feet, then vision is 20/20 (normal vision).

-- If the large letters on the line marked 200 feet cannot be read with the better eye, even with glasses, the patient is considered legally blind.
+- If the large letters on the line marked 200 feet cannot be read with the better eye, even with glasses, the person is considered legally blind.

 There are several ways that ophthalmoscopy can be performed: